-Enter on line 16 the amount of any repayments you made before filing your 2007 return.
+Enter on line 12 the amount of any repayments you made before filing your 2008 return.
 Do not include any repayments made later than the due date (including extensions) for that return.
-If you repaid more than the amount on line 12 (including any excess repayments from 2006 on line 15), the excess will be carried forward to your 2008 tax return.
-Repayments made after the due date of your 2007 return (including extensions) generally will be reported on your 2008 tax return.
+If you repaid more than the amount on line 8 (including any excess repayments from 2007 on line 11), the excess can be carried back.
+Repayments made after the due date of your 2008 return (including extensions) generally will be reported on your 2009 tax return.
 However, you may have to file an amended return in certain situations.
 See Amending Form 8915 on page 2.

 Example.
-You received a \$60,000 qualified hurricane distribution on February 1, 2006, from your Roth IRA because of Hurricane Katrina.
-On April 1, 2008, you repay \$30,000 to your Roth IRA.
-You file your return on April 10, 2008.
-Since the repayment was made before you filed your return, and not later than the due date (including extensions), you would enter the \$30,000 repayment on line 16.
+You received a \$60,000 qualified hurricane distribution on July 1, 2006, from your Roth IRA because of Hurricane Katrina.
+On April 1, 2009, you repay \$30,000 to your Roth IRA.
+You file your return on April 10, 2009.
+Since the repayment was made before you filed your return, and not later than the due date (including extensions), you would enter the \$30,000 repayment on line 12.